 I own a 2010 Jayco Eagle Lite 5th wheel and I was wondering if it is normal for water to trickle out of the drain below the trailer after it is full?
 I understand that it will come out of the fill hole after it is full.

-Yes, it is normal for some water to drain out of the vent on your Travel Trailers fresh water tank to leak some water for a couple of minutes if you have filled the tank to the top.
+ANSWER: Hi Marcus yes, it is normal for some water to drain out of the vent on your Travel Trailers fresh water tank to leak some water for a couple of minutes if you have filled the tank to the top.
 If it is leaking continually then that may indicate a problem.
 Take a look at the video below to get a good explanation on properly filling up your RV's fresh water tank.

 Depending on the type of RV you have there could be two different setups for filling up the fresh water tank and hooking your RV to a city water connection at an RV park.

-Setup 1; There will be two separate connections on your RV one for filling up your RV's fresh water tank and a separate screw on connection for hooking to city water.
+Setup 1; There will be two separate connections on your RV one for filling up your RV's fresh water tank and a separate screw-on connection for hooking to city water.

 Setup 2: There will be one screw on connection that you connect the hose to.
 There will be a valve that you use to choose whether you are going to fill up the fresh water tank or use city water from that connection.